walkswiththebear/ConsecutiveSequences/README.md

 maximal consecutive sequences may also be requested explicitly with a zero value.

 ##### Preconditions:
-- `numElements` is an integer (i.e., a js integer, a string that parses as a bigInt, or a bigInt), and `numElements` >= 1.
+- `numElements` is an javascript integer, and `numElements` >= 1.

-- The keys of the map `numMaximalConsecutiveSequencesOfEachLength` are strings that parse as bigInts, and as integers, they are a subset of the set {2, ..., `numElements`}.
+- The keys of the map `numMaximalConsecutiveSequencesOfEachLength` are strings that parse as javascript integers, and as integers, they are a subset of the set {2, ..., `numElements`}.

-- The values of the map `numMaximalConsecutiveSequencesOfEachLength` are non-negative integers.
-Here, "integer" means a js integer, a string that parses as a bigInt, or a bigInt.
+- The values of the map `numMaximalConsecutiveSequencesOfEachLength` are non-negative javascript integers.

 ##### Example: